 The Inn’s scholarships are available to all, irrespective of background, to support students to become barristers.
-There are scholarships for students undertaking the Bar Professional Training Courses (BPTC), the Common Professional Examination (CPE) and Graduate Diploma in Law (GDL) conversion courses.
-There are also Residential Scholarships for BPTC students and awards for those in pupillage.
+There are scholarships for students undertaking the Bar Professional Training Courses (BPTC) and Graduate Diploma in Law (GDL) conversion courses.
+There are also Residential Scholarships for BPTC students and scholarships for those in pupillage.

 |BPTC Residential Scholarships||Available to BPTC scholars only.
 An opportunity to apply will be made available to candidates who have been shortlisted for a BPTC Scholarship interview|